molab-itp/content-2023/weeks/09_multi.md

 - summarize your challenges (and progress) on your wiki page

-- feedback

 - break

-- navigation and data (local and cloud)
+- saving data local on the device and remotely in the cloud

 <!-- ### navigation demos revisted